rusq/slackdump/doc/usage-export.rst

   slackdump -export my-workspace.zip ^C123456

-Providing the list in a file
+Providing the List in a File
 ++++++++++++++++++++++++++++

 You can specify the filename instead of listing all the channels on the command